Three Step Flea Prevention Plan

 Wash your pet's bedding weekly and treat the area with a spray, such as Advantage Household Spot and Crevice Spray.
 If you prefer natural methods of flea control, dust pet bedding and surrounding areas with Diatomaceous Earth.
 D/Earth is made of fossils that scratch the insect's outer shell, causing death by dehydration.
 Be sure to clean and treat all areas where your pet spends time: the car, the pet carrier, the garage, etc.

 Be sure to treat under bushes, decks, trees and other places where untreated wildlife frequently visit.
 Your outdoor treatment should focus on these areas.
 Rake your yard to eliminate leaves, straw and grass clippings as fleas like warm, moist, shady places.
 Spray or fog your yard and kennels regularly with an insecticide premise spray or wash.

 If you need help, call us at 800.786.4751.-Dr. B

-Don Bramlage, DVM, Director of Veterinary Services at Revival Animal Health
+Don Bramlage, DVM, Former Director of Veterinary Services at Revival Animal Health

 The materials, information and answers provided through this website are not intended to replace the medical advice or services of your personal veterinarian or other pet health care professional.
 Consult your own veterinarian for answers to specific medical questions, including diagnosis, treatment, therapy or medical attention.